Halcyoninae/Halcyon_v2/README.txt

     CPU: x86 or x64 no ARM
     GPU: Any w/ OpenGL
     OS: Win32 & *NIX
+This information is provided
+best on this project's
+wesbite:

+github.io/halcyoninae/.github
 ==================================
       Made by Jack Meng :)
 ==================================